Converting from QuickBooks Enterprise to QuickBooks Premier/Pro?

 Sorry to say, it doesn’t exist…

 The good news is that it can be done (in most cases), but it is a process.

 In order to make the conversion out of Enterprise, it is necessary to enlist a third party company to help you, and pay a fee for their service.

 There are no menu options in Enterprise that will do this conversion for you automatically, and this is not a service that Intuit provides.

-I have worked with Shannon Tucker and his QuickBooks Enterprise downgrade service for a number of years.
+I have worked with Mario and the team from Mendelson Consulting on their QuickBooks Enterprise to QuickBooks Pro downgrade service for a number of years.

 They have treated my clients exceptionally well, and will be candid if the file is not a good candidate to convert.

 POTENTIAL GOTCHAS IF PLANNING TO CONVERT FROM ENTERPRISE TO PREMIER OR PRO